 The microbial pathogens associated with sprouted seeds are for example Salmonella spp, pathogenic E. coli, Listeria monocytogenes, and Shigella spp.
 Outbreak investigations have indicated that microorganisms found on sprouts most likely originate from the seeds.
-Most seeds supplied to sprout producers are produced primarily for field planting where the good agricultural practices (GAP) necessary to prevent microbial contamination of seeds intended for sprouting are not followed.
+Most seeds supplied to sprout producers are produced primarily for field planting where the good agricultural practices (GAP) necessary to prevent microbial contamination of seeds intended for sprouting are not followed, especially through the misuse of natural fertilizers or contaminated irrigation water.
 As a result, the seeds may be contaminated in the field or during harvesting, storage or transportation.
 Typically, the germination process in sprout production involves keeping seeds warm and moist for two to ten days.
 In these conditions, if low levels of microbial contaminants are present on seeds, they can quickly reach levels high enough to cause illness.